Mortgage Rate Forecast Canada 2024 – 2025

 Financial Markets and the Central Bank of Canada more aligned in their thinking

-So, what does this mean for mortgage rates?
+So, what does this mean for 2024-2025 mortgage rate predictions?

 What goes up to slow the economy will eventually come down to stimulate the economy.